Some people think on-page SEO is just throwing your keywords on the page.

 That’s why all of these tactics in this copywriting section are so important.

-From an SEO perspective, if searchers are engaging and digesting your content, that is a positive signal for your page.
-It will increase dwell time and if you’ve done a good job, the searcher may complete another action such as sharing your page, visiting another page, subscribing to your list, becoming a lead, or even purchasing one of your products.
+From an SEO perspective, if searchers engage and digest your content, that is a positive signal for your page.
+It will increase dwell time, and if you’ve done an excellent job, the searcher may complete another action such as sharing your page, visiting another page, subscribing to your list, becoming a lead, or even purchasing one of your products.

 Now the question is:

 How do you make your copy more engaging?

 - First, write to one reader by using pronouns such as “you” and “yours”.

 - Second, interweave relevant stories to illustrate points.

 - Lastly, actually know what you’re talking about.
 While it’s easy to fake expertise online, most readers sniff out BS.

 28. Does your copy use short paragraphs?

 Long paragraphs are like kryptonite for Internet users.
 Massive blocks of text are one of the most repelling things you’ll encounter online.